-For 2024, the board of directors has resumed its historical practice of providing \$70,000 of the Annual Retainer in cash and \$150,000 in the form of an award of restricted stock or restricted stock units, as elected by the director, in order to further align each director's interests with those of our other stockholders.
-Such awards vest in full on the first anniversary of the date of grant, and directors receiving restricted stock units may elect to defer settlement of all or a portion of such awards through their separation from service or the earlier of their separation from service and an elected year of settlement.
+For 2024, the board of directors resumed its historical practice of providing \$70,000 of the Annual Retainer in cash and \$150,000 in the form of an award of restricted stock or restricted stock units ("RSUs"), as elected by the director, in order to further align each director's interests with those of our other stockholders.
+Such awards vest in full on the first anniversary of the date of grant, and directors receiving RSUs may elect to defer settlement of all or a portion of such awards through their separation from service or the earlier of their separation from service and an elected year of settlement.
+In accordance with non-employee director program, on March 6, 2024, each non-employee director received a grant of 7,975 shares of restricted stock or 7,975 RSUs; however, Ms. Beyer received a grant of 1,330 RSUs on account of her appointment to the board of directors in December 2023.